joaocastanheira94/numba-cuda-cnn/readme.md

 ## Network evaluation

-The network was trained to classify images, for a given ten possible classes.
+The network was trained to classify images, regarding ten possible classes.
 MNIST handwritting digits dataset was used.

 As can be seen in the following image, the networks are learning well, reaching almost 90% of accuracy after just 100 epochs